 If you put your pizza on a cold cooking tray when you put it into the oven, then this is a big indicator.
 You need to heat up the surface that you are cooking on before the dough arrives.

-Invest in a pizza stone or steel and pre-heat.
+Invest in a pizza stone or steel from Amazon and pre-heat.
 This gives the crispiest crusts on the bottom, cuts your cooking time, and produces consistent results every time.
 At the very least, you need to get a thick baking sheet and pre-heat it for at least 30 minutes.

 Get a pizza peel to transfer your pizza easily to the hot surface.